Grim-Jokes/battlefy-url-shortener/README.md

 The layered architecture was for maintainability and extensibility and in hindsight, the 3 folders could probably just be 3 ts files.

 #### First Pass
-- Wanted to use postgres - The DB tech stack I am most familiar with however it didn't seem like it was worth the overhead, and extensive optimizations, that were needed to get the same speed as Redis + DynamoDb.
+- Wanted to use Postgres
+  - The DB tech I am most familiar with.
+However, it didn't seem like it was worth the overhead, and extensive optimizations, that were needed to get the same speed as Redis + DynamoDb.

 #### Second Pass
-- Due to the architectural decisions, I was able to swap out posters with dynamodb in minutes and I am really glad I did.
+- Due to the architectural decisions, I was able to swap out Postgres with Dynamodb in minutes and I am really glad I did.
 If I had time I would have put a Redis cache, if not DAX, in front of DynamoDB to support bursts of requests.
 Due to fear of surprise costs, I opted to not go down that path.

 ### Objective 3
 -  **guarantee handling of traffic bursts with over 9000 parallel requests?**
-    - Set up a redis key-value store
+    - Set up a Redis key-value store
-      - Data is stored in memory at the cost of reliability
+      - Data is stored in memory at the cost of reliability whereas Data stores like DDB tend to use the hard drive which incurs a performance penalty to read and write.
+      - The Redis cache could be a cluster and replication enabled to support scaling horizontally if vertically is not possible anymore.
 - **minimize monthly cloud provider costs as much as possible?**
   - Determine the pricing of each resource in use
   - Ensure resources being used are the right size/scale.
+  - Have local resources such as docker containers - This reduces the number of resources deployed in our environments and gives developers full control to make changes without needing to worry about costs.
 - **protect the POST action so that only our administrators can submit URLs?**
   - We have to ensure we validate authentication headers in the lambda
   - Enable `AWS_IAM` authentication on lambda URL and grant the correct policy on the respective role